Is Let Them Talk Safe?

 When evaluating any Node.js package, watch for: dependency vulnerabilities, malicious packages, typosquatting.

-Let Them Talk has a Nerq Trust Score of 60/100 (C) and has not yet reached Nerq trust threshold (70+).
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Let Them Talk has a Nerq Trust Score of 60/100 (C).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways